 How before you receive that board was it frustrating when they weren’t asking you the right questions for example where they would tell you to blink and do some things but, I don’t know what to ask do they?

 It was really difficult for the first two and a half weeks more I could do was blinking because my partner discovered which is very unusual for locked-in syndrome and on the first day that I was there.
 He asked me Clodah you still there and I knew I can’t miss this chance.

-and freedom was great he had established that I could communicate a mother was there, but many people didn’t understand that if they asked the open questions, how do you respond
+It was great he had established that I could communicate and that I was there, but many people didn’t understand that if they asked me open questions, how do you respond with blinks?

-what’s wrong with you have a higher the answer what is wrong, but all you can do is like yes no and tell them you’re a moron, which is quite useful because of my own had them when they’d say what is wrong, I would blink them four times.
+They say what is wrong with you?
+How do you answer what is wrong, when all you can do is blink yes, no, and tell them you’re a moron, which is quite useful because of my own had them when they’d say what is wrong, I would blink them four times.